andrewkflui/RoadCrash-Dash/README.md

 ### Licences

-Copyright (C) 2021 - Andrew Kwok-Fai Lui
+Copyright (C) 2023 - Andrew Kwok-Fai Lui

-The Open University of Hong Kong

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.